City of Minneapolis Trial Support & Safety

-The City of Minneapolis launched a new webpage to keep our community safe and informed during the trial of former officer Derek Chauvin.
+The City of Minneapolis launched a webpage to keep our community safe and informed during the spring and summer trials.
 Find updates on current street closures, sign up for trial updates, report suspicious activity, and find mental health resources for support during this traumatic time at https://www.minneapolismn.gov/government/programs-initiatives/trial-support-safety/

 - Call 911 for emergencies where someone’s safety is at risk that requires an immediate response from police, firefighters, or medics.